-IN TESTIMONY WHEREOF, the parties, each acting by and through their duly authorized officers, Grantor Tollesboro Lions Club.
-Inc. having granted such authorization by a Resolution of the Club duly adopted on Junior/Senior High School, Inc. by a Resolution of the school duly adopted on Junior/Senior High School, have executed this Deed on the day and date first above-written.
+IN TESTIMONY WHEREOF, the parties, each acting by and through their duly nuthorized officers, Grantor Tollesboro Lions Club.
+Inc. having granted such authorization by a Resolution of the Club duly adopted on Auly 25, 2008, and the Tollesboro Junior/Senior High School, Inc. by a Resolution of the school duly adopted on Auly 25, 2008, have executed this Deed on the day and date first abovewritten.